 For example, a plaque outside a new building in my neighborhood invites the public to "Enjoy our smoke free environment."
 Oh what a difference a hyphen can make.
 If they had made it "Enjoy our smoke-free environment," it would mean that smoking was not permitted in or around the building.
 But without the hyphen the invitation implies that this is an environment in which you may smoke free (at no charge).

 And here's a real beaut that appeared in Bill Center's "Padres Report" in The San Diego Union-Tribune (March 21, 2012, D4):

 "Orlando Hudson is scheduled to return to action today after missing six gays with a groin injury."

 Yes, you read it right.
 Where have all the copyeditors gone?

 Profile of a Logophile

 Charlie was born in New York City in 1957 and earned his B.A. cum laude from Yale in 1981.
-He lives in San Diego with his wife and two daughters.
+He lives in San Diego, California.